Updated: June 3, 2026

 Graduation timelines: Most secured cards convert to unsecured cards after 12–18 months of positive behavior, returning your deposit and typically increasing your limit.
 This is a meaningful credit event — a limit increase without a new inquiry lowers your utilization ratio automatically.

-What to look for: Choose secured cards that report to all three bureaus (Equifax, Experian, TransUnion), charge no or low annual fees, and have a clear upgrade path to an unsecured product.
-Cards that don’t report to all three bureaus are rebuilding your credit file at a third of the speed.
+What to look for: Choose secured cards that report to all three bureaus — Equifax, Experian, and TransUnion — charge no or low annual fees, and have a clear upgrade path to an unsecured product.
+Cards that don't report to all three bureaus are rebuilding your credit file at a fraction of the speed.

 Credit-Builder Loans